-1. Summary
+1 Summary

-- 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality on a number of sites in the Vale of the White Horse District of Oxfordshire.
-This work forms part of MAFF's statutory input to the preparation of the Vale of the White Horse District Local Plan. - 1.2 Site H11 comprises 3.4 hectares of land to the immediate north of Chilton, Oxfordshire.
-An Agricultural Land Classification, (ALC) survey was carried out during October 1994.
-The survey was undertaken at a detailed level of approximately one boring per hectare.
-A total of 4 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land, (MAFF, 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.3 The work was carried out by members of the Resource Planning Team in the Leeds Statutory Centre of ADAS. - 1.4 At the time of survey the majority of the site was in permanent grass, with the remainder being woodland. - 1.5 The distribution of grades and subgrades is shown on the attached ALC map and the areas and extent are given in the table below.
-The map has been drawn at a scale of 1:10,000.
-It is accurate at this scale, but any enlargement would be misleading.
+- 11 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality on land at Hempstead Lane Bapchild The work forms part of MAFF's statutory input to the Swale Borough Local Plan - 12 The site comprises 1 8 hectares of land to the east of Hempstead Lane and to the north of the A2 at Bapchild, Kent An Agricultural Land Classification (ALC) survey was carried out during April 1995 The survey was carried out at a detailed level of approximately three borings per two hectares A total of 3 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF 1988) These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture - 13 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS - 1 4 At the time of the survey the land use was horticultural (an orchard) Land mapped as urban comprises a residential dwelling - 15 The distribution of grades and subgrades is shown on the attached ALC map and the areas and extent are given in the table below.
+The map has been drawn at a scale of 1 10 000.
+It is accurate at this scale but any enlargement would be misleading

-Table 1 : Distribution of Grades and Subgrades
+Table 1 Distribution of Grades and Subgrades